Adam Neumann

-Adam Neumann (אדם נוימן; born April 25, 1979) is an Israeli and American businessman, investor, and billionaire.
+Adam Neumann (אדם נוימן) is an Israeli and American billionaire businessman.
 In 2010, he co-founded WeWork with Miguel McKelvey, where he was CEO from 2010 to 2019.
 In 2019, he co-founded a family office dubbed 166 2nd Financial Services with his wife, Rebekah Neumann, to manage their personal wealth, investing over a billion dollars in real estate and venture startups.

 Following mounting pressure from investors based on disclosures made in a public offering filing, Neumann was asked to step down as CEO of WeWork and gave up majority voting control as of 26 September 2019.
-Forbes estimated his net worth to be around US$2.2 billion as of February 2024.
+Forbes estimated his net worth at US$2.2 billion as of February 2024.

 Early life

 Neumann was born and raised in Beersheba, Israel.
 His parents divorced when he was seven, and he had lived in 13 different homes by the time he was 22.
 His younger sister Adi Neumann is a model and former Miss Teen Israel.
 He has dyslexia and could not read or write until he was in third grade.

 In his teens, he lived on a kibbutz in southern Israel.
 He served as a junior officer in the Israeli Navy.
-He attended the Zicklin School of Business at Baruch College in New York City, where he dropped out shortly before completing his Bachelor of Arts in business in 2002, but returned to finish his degree in 2017.
+He attended the Zicklin School of Business at Baruch College in New York City, where he dropped out shortly before completing his bachelor's degree in business in 2002, but returned to finish his degree in 2017.